 |First Score of the Game||Minnesota Vikings||Green Bay Packers|

-When it comes to live betting (covered here), NFL prop betting might be the best of any sport.
+When it comes to live betting on the NFL, NFL prop betting might be the best of any sport.
 Given the number of stoppages of play in the NFL, some books will give you the chance to wager on the outcome of every play in a game.
-You can bet on whether the next pass will be completed or not.
-You can bet whether the next drive will end in a field goal, touchdown, turnover or punt.
-You can even bet on what type of play the offense will call next: run or pass.
-The spread, moneyline, and total are also constantly updated for live betting; bettors can have a lot of success live betting football if they can sense when a game’s momentum is changing.
+You can bet on whether the next pass completion; whether the next drive will end in a field goal, touchdown, turnover or punt; even bet on what type of play the offense will call next: run or pass.
+The spread, moneyline, and totals update regularly for live betting; bettors can have a lot of success live betting football if they can sense when a game’s momentum is changing.

 Because most NFL action takes place on a single Sunday afternoon, it’s very common for bettors to string together a few games in multiple bets: parlays, round robins, or teasers.
 (You can learn about how all those bets work in depth here).